Avian Influenza

 Avian influenza surveillance in Austria

-In the context of passive surveillance in 2022, 338 samples from wild birds found dead were tested for the avian influenza A virus genome by PCR.
-The highly pathogenic A(H5N1) virus was detected in 35 dead wild birds from 5 provinces.
+As part of passive surveillance in 2023, 942 samples of wild birds found dead were analysed for the avian influenza A virus genome using PCR.
+The highly pathogenic A(H5N1) virus of subtype 2.3.4.4b was detected in 219 dead wild birds from all 9 federal provinces.

 At the National Reference Laboratory for Avian Influenza (NRL, AGES Mödling), we test various bird samples (organs, swabs, carcasses) for the presence of AIV using Influenza A real-time RT-PCR.
 Positive detections are further subtyped and confirmed by sequencing, egg culture and hemagglutination test (HA).
 Indirect detection by determination of antibodies is performed by ELISA and hemagglutination inhibition test (HAH).